Relay Working Principle

 Armature Movement

-• Magnetic field pulls the armature.
+• The magnetic field pulls the armature toward the coil.

 Contact Change